 Skip to content

-Gordon uses new media to hone the community-planning process
+Gordon uses new media for community-planning processes

 After the success of his first community planning project, Participatory Chinatown, Associate Professor of Visual and Media Arts Eric Gordon continues to study and use new technology to advance community development.
 He has published a new book, Net Locality, and created a more versatile virtual community planning game called Community PlanIt.